Larvik: Demographics

-Larvik's population is primarily centred around the coast.
-The administrative centre of the municipality, Larvik proper, is one of two cities in the municipality; the other one being Stavern.
+Larvik's population is primarily centred along the coast.
+The administrative centre of the municipality is the town of Larvik, is one of two cities in the municipality; the other one being Stavern.
 The city's residential areas are first and foremost in the hills between the fjord and Bøkeskogen.

-The municipality had a total population of 46,899 as of January 1, 2018, while the city of Larvik had a population of 23,927 as of 2016.
-Immigrants made up 11.2 percent of the population in 2017.
-The largest immigrant groups (first- and second generation immigrants) were: Polish (1,200), Lithuanians (446), Iraqis (408), Vietnamese (327), and Somalis (318).
+The municipality had a total population of 49,012 as of Q2 2025, with 4,159 of them being immigrants to Norway from other countries.
 Figures from a census held at the beginning of the 19th century indicate that Larvik's population has quadrupled in approximately 200 years.
-Its population however is spread through the county's largest municipality, and less than 50% reside in the city of Larvik.
-The majority of the population is found along and around the Larviksfjord, from Stavern in the west to Gon in the east.
-The population sometimes double during summer weeks due to tourism.
-Larvik is home to 4,775 vacation homes as of 2018.
+Its population however is spread through the municipality, and about 50% of the people reside in the city of Larvik.
+The majority of the population is found along and around the Larviksfjorden, from Stavern in the west to Gon in the east.
+The population sometimes doubles during summer weeks due to tourism.
+Larvik is home to 4,886 vacation homes as of 2023.

 Economy

-Larvik is the most important agricultural municipality in Vestfold.
-Besides grains, other crops include potatoes and vegetables.
+Larvik is the most important agricultural municipality in Vestfold county.
+Besides grains, other crops grown include potatoes and vegetables.
 It has the county's largest production of cucumbers and tomatoes.
-Important industries are commerce, hotel and restaurant management.
-The fishing industry is the second-largest in Vestfold, only smaller than in Færder.
-Important fishing harbours are Stavern, Helgeroa, and Nevlunghavn.
+Important industries are commerce, hotel management, and restaurant management.
+The fishing industry in Larvik is the second-largest in Vestfold, only smaller than the fishing industry in Færder Municipality.
+Important fishing harbours include Stavern, Helgeroa, and Nevlunghavn.
 Furthermore, Larvik has the biggest logging industry in the county.
 Norway Spruce is the most important tree species.

-Larvikite is exported from Larvik to countries in Europe and to the United States.
+The mined mineral Larvikite, found only here, is exported from Larvik to countries in Europe, to the United States and many other countries.

 Tourism

-Larvik is first and foremost known as a summer community.
+Larvik is first and foremost known as a summer vacation community.
 Due to its stable climate and one of Norway's highest median temperatures, Larvik experiences significant summer tourism.
 Larvik's climate is among the mildest in Norway, with one of the nation's highest number of annual sunshine days.
-It is home to over 4,000 holiday homes.
+It is home to nearly 5,000 holiday homes.

 The coastal town of Stavern and picturesque villages of Helgeroa and Nevlunghavn receive large numbers of tourists during summer months.
 Stavern is known as a summer community, and its population more than doubles during summers.
 Tourist attractions in Stavern include Hall of Remembrance, Fredriksvern, and Citadellet.
 Citadel Island is home of Staverns Fortress which dates to the 1680s.
 The island is a current refuge for artists.

 Kaupang has been described as the "chief attraction" for visitors in Larvik.
 Kapuang is also known as Norway's most important monument from the Viking Age.
 Another source describes Mølen Geopark as Larvik's most visited tourist attraction.
 Other attractions include the Maritime Museum, Fritzøehus, Herregården, the home of Thor Heyerdahl, and Bøkeskogen.
 Larvik is also home to Farris Bad, the largest spa in the Nordic countries, which has been described as one of Europe's best spa facilities.